huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/matlab.md

    unzip <matlabfile.zip>
    ```

 4. Make all files in folder executables: `chmod -R 777 <matlab-folder>` (e.g. /mnt/scratch/matlab/).
-This is a primitive fix so you are able to run the files within subfolders as required by Matlab.
+   This is a simple fix for you to be able to run the files within subfolders as required by Matlab.

 ## Activate license